jaeyk/comp_thinking_social_science/docs/08_big_data.md

 ```

 **Challenge 4**
 Your turn: write the same code in SQL.
-Don't forget to add `connection` argument to your SQL code chunk.
+Don't forget to add the `connection` argument to your SQL code chunk.

 - `mutate` = `SELECT` `AS`